 The NYA Difference

 NYA is different.
 What had been lacking until the program’s creation was a significant and permanent education and leadership program specifically designed to meet the unique needs of northern youth.
 NYA considers the culture, language, school structure, family structure, and kinds of travel northern youth experience when designing and implementing its programming.
-It is NYA’s policy is to facilitate and ensure that each Participant creates a support network to help him/her complete the program requirements while they prepare to travel to either southern Canada or Internationally.
-Furthermore, NYA understands the challenges faced by northern youth when travelling outside their territory and operates week-long orientation and re-orientation sessions which every participant attends.
+We ensure that each Participant creates a support network to help him/her complete the program requirements while they prepare to travel to either southern Canada or Internationally.
+NYA understands the challenges faced by northern youth when travelling outside their territory and operates week-long orientation and re-orientation sessions which every participant attends.
 These sessions are specifically designed to address issues of culture shock, cross-cultural communication, cultural differences and homesickness that are unique to youth travelling with NYA.

 Circle of Support

 A network of supportive adults and peers surrounds each Participant.
 This begins at the community level by identifying an adult “mentor” who can help them with their NYA assignments.
 Additionally, NYA Alumni are encouraged to assist current Participants if possible.
 During placement, Participants have the support of their Host Family, Work Placement Supervisor, Placement Buddy, the NYA Staff, and Facilitation team.
 NYA has a Mental Health Worker who can also be made available for the youth to speak to.
 Building strong relationships promotes success and achievement during placement.
 This network can continue to be called upon after program completion in support of Participants’ long-term goals.